 This one is dicey because it depends on what the potential client was told by the person who did the referring (and that’s not something the salesperson can control).

-You must be confident the recipient of any cold referral email is complicit, or you are breaching the GDPR.
+You must be confident the recipient of any cold referral email is complicit, or you are breaching GDPR data privacy laws.

 What about upselling and cross-selling under the GDPR?